Dr. Tamara Zach

 • A sudden, severe "thunderclap" headache unlike anything before

-• Progressive worsening over days or weeks
+• Pain that gets worse over days or weeks

 • Neurological symptoms such as weakness, vision changes, or coordination problems